 IRS Code 162 Plan including ROP Rider to Help Build Assets

 To further sweeten the bonus plan’s power as a tool to attract, motivate and retain key employees, companies may want to add a Return-of-Premium rider that builds cash assets for the employee if they stay with the company for a certain period and hasn’t filed to claim for disability benefits under the policy.

 ROP riders are available at 50%, 80%, or 100% refund levels and for various term lengths, typically 10 years.
 Many consider an 80% ROP at 10 years a good balance between additional premium cost and potential return.

 Want to set up a plan for your clients?
-Contact us for guidance, and for more information on executive benefits, download our Guaranteed Standard Issue Disability Insurance Guide.
+Contact us for guidance, and for more information on executive benefits.
+Also, download our Section 162 Guide as well as our Guaranteed Standard Issue Disability Insurance Guide.